annaschenfisch/annaschenfisch.github.io/_portfolio/portfolio-3.md

 functor to this filtration, with the inclusion maps of the filtration inducing maps on the level of homology.
 Any homology class that is not in the kernel of the composition of many maps (how many is subjective) is considered to be a persistent feature.
-Thus, ``nevertheless, she remained a representative of her homology class for many steps of the filtration'' means, ``nevertheless, she persisted.''
+Thus, "nevertheless, she remained a representative of her homology class for many steps of the filtration'' means, "nevertheless, she persisted.''